ratnadeepb/gateway-nf/README.md

 1. each connection is isolated
 2. the data is immutable for the NFs
-3. all connections maintain their state and can be completely replayed back in case of failure of backend or NFs
+3. all connections maintain their state and can be completely replayed back in case of failure of backends or NFs

 ## Overall Design